Korean, Edit

 ○ Enzyme: AtBSMT1

 ○ 3rd.
-Methylsalicylic acid diffuses as a gas or is transported via water vessels throughout the plant
+Methylsalicylic acid diffuses as a gas or is transported via transporter proteins in xylem throughout the plant.

 ○ 4th.
 Methylsalicylic acid converts to salicylic acid in secondary sites slightly distant from the infection site